jenevasmith/Network-Security-Groups-NSGs-and-Inspecting-Network-Protocols/README.md

 - Accounting Folder

 <p>
-Go back to Client-1 and as the randomly generated user of your choice, try to access the accounting folder.
+Go back to Client-1 and as the randomly generated user of your choice and try to access the accounting folder.
 </p>
 <p>